wallace-js/wallace/README.md

 However you don't normally create components yourself.
 Instead you use `mount` which:

-1. Creates the root component (which creates its initial DOM).
+1. Creates the component object (which immediately creates its initial DOM).
 2. Calls its `render` method, during which it:
    1. Updates its DOM.
    2. Creates nested components and calls their `render` method.